ipfs-inactive/RFC/README.md

   is reached.
 - In most cases, the FCP period is quiet, and the RFC is either merged or closed.
-However, sometimes substantial new arguments or ideas are raised, the FCP is canceled, and the RFC goes back into development mode.
+However, sometimes substantial new arguments or ideas are raised, the FCP is canceled, and the RFC goes back into the "Review" stage.

 ### Status: Accepted

-Once an RFC becomes "Accepted" then authors may implement it and submit the feature as a pull request to the corresponding repo.
+Once an RFC becomes "Accepted" then authors may implement it and ©.
 Being "Accepted" is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.